Index

 Further information is available under Surveys within Tools and Resources which gives the main report from the Young People Health and Wellbeing Survey 2016, information on smoking prevalence from the Adult Health and Wellbeing Surveys which include young people aged 16-24 years (the latest of which occurred during 2019), and qualitative research undertaken in 2008 and 2012 among secondary school pupils and young people aged 16-24 years which includes attitudes to smoking (Other Local Surveys and Qualitative Research).

-In the local Young People Health and Wellbeing Survey 2016, fewer than 2% of year 7 pupils used e-cigarettes but this increased with age to around 10% among those in years 10 and 11.
-The prevalence was generally higher among boys compared to girls, and in fact, the percentage using e-cigarettes was higher than the percentage smoking tobacco among boys in 2016.
+In the local Young People Health and Wellbeing Survey 2024, fewer than 2% of year 7 pupils overall vaped (although slightly higher among girls) but this increased with age to around 10% among those in years 10 and around 20% in year 11.
+The prevalence was generally higher among girls than boys, with the exception of year 11 pupils.
+The percentage of young people vaping in 2024 was higher for each sex and year group than the percentage smoking tobacco.

 Acceptability of Using E-Cigarettes